NANISOREH/cfeistel/README.md

 # Installation
 <p>Clone this repo, cd into it and `make`.
 Make sure you have make (and a C compiler) installed.
 Note that I may have used some Linux-specific functions to log processing progress, so it might refuse to compile anywhere else for now.</p>
+<p>Optionally, you can pass the `BLOCK_LOGGING` compiler flag by means of `make CFLAGS="-DBLOCK_LOGGING"` to get block-by-block logging, useful on very small inputs to debug the cipher's logic and multithreading.
+The `SEQUENTIAL` compiler flag (`make CFLAGS="-DSEQUENTIAL"`) disables parallelization and executes the cipher on a single thread.</p>

 # Usage
 Encryption: